 15. A Link to resources or blog section

-If you offer customer support, it can be helpful to include information about how visitors can get help on your home page.
+If you are into selling products or services make sure you have an easily accessible link to customer support on your home page.
 This can include a phone number, email address, or chat widget.
 Providing easy access to customer support can help build trust and credibility with visitors.

 Other Startup Home Page Essentials